1NT18IS096/Meme-Application/README.md

 URL validation added

-localhost:8081 is used for main application and localhost:8080 for swagger api documentation
+localhost:8081 is used for main application and localhost:8080